RX-M/web-public/self-study/ckad-mod-3/ckad-mod-3-content.md

 Jobs complete tasks from start to finish.
 A job is complete when the pod finishes the task and the pod exits successfully on completion.

 There are three types of jobs:
-- Non-parallel jobs - a job that runs one pod
+<li>Non-parallel jobs - a job that runs one pod</li>
-- Parallel jobs with a fixed completion - jobs run multiple pods in parallel and defines the number of completions when the job is finished
+<li>Parallel jobs with a fixed completion - jobs run multiple pods in parallel and defines the number of completions when the job is finished</li>
-- Parallel jobs without a fixed completion - jobs run multiple pods in parallel and when one pod is successful then the job is complete and all other pods terminate; this is also called a work queue
+<li>Parallel jobs without a fixed completion - jobs run multiple pods in parallel and when one pod is successful then the job is complete and all other pods terminate; this is also called a work queue</li>

 The following manifest describes a parallel job with a fixed number of completions.
 The job outputs the date to the container’s standard out.
 The job will run 5 pods in parallel and stop after 20 successful completions.